ShermanMatthew/ShermanMatthew.github.io/_posts/2026-07-08-predicting-customer-loyalty.md

 ```

-The resulting *adjusted* r-squared score from this is **0.887** which as expected, is slightly lower than the score we got for r-squared on it's own.
+The resulting *adjusted* r-squared score from this is **0.886** which as expected, is slightly lower than the score we got for r-squared on its own.

 <br>
 ### Decision Tree Regularization <a name="regtree-model-regularization"></a>

-Decision Tree's can be prone to over-fitting, in other words, without any limits on their splitting, they will end up learning the training data perfectly.
-We would much prefer our model to have a more *generalised* set of rules, as this will be more robust & reliable when making predictions on *new* data.
+Decision Trees can be prone to over-fitting, in other words, without any limits on their splitting, they will end up learning the training data perfectly.
+We would much prefer our model to have a more *generalized* set of rules, as this will be more robust & reliable when making predictions on *new* data.

 One effective method of avoiding this over-fitting, is to apply a *max depth* to the Decision Tree, meaning we only allow it to split the data a certain number of times before it is required to stop.